 4. Conclusion and Knowledge Gaps

 This paper highlights the need to go beyond the use of a single category to represent all blue foods in analyses of global food demand.
 It also questions persistent assumptions about the relationship between income and fish consumption and highlights the importance of analyzing socio-cultural drivers of demand across multiple species and geographic scales.
-This paper highlights the geographically diverse and highly dynamic nature of blue food consumption and identifies four major knowledge gaps that require attention for future analyses of blue food demand.
+The paper highlights the geographically diverse and highly dynamic nature of blue food consumption and identifies four major knowledge gaps that require attention for future analyses of blue food demand.

 First, although national-level data on blue food production and trade are widely available, data and information are lacking on consumption as measured by dietary intake.
 Opportunities exist for harmonizing and improving data collection at sub-national to global scales, and for resolving differences between national survey and FAO data on blue food consumption.